 Meaning

-In the quote “Science has to be understood in its broadest sense, as a method for comprehending all observable reality, and not merely as an instrument for acquiring specialized knowledge.,” the emphasis is on wisdom.
-It highlights the thought that reflection reveals deeper truths while implying that mistakes teach valuable lessons.
+The message behind “Science has to be understood in its broadest sense, as a method for comprehending all observable reality, and not merely as an instrument for acquiring specialized knowledge.” revolves around wisdom.
+It suggests that reflection reveals deeper truths, making it relatable to many people's experiences.

 Theme